jvde-github/AIS-catcher/README.md

 1152K, 1100K (*), 1000K (*), 912K (*), 900K (*), 768K, 384K, 288K, 250K (*), 240K (*), 192K, 96K
 ```
 Before splitting the signal in two seperate signals for channel A and B, AIS-catcher downsamples the signal to 96K samples/second by successively decimating the signal by a factor 2 and/or 3.
 The sample rates denoted with a (```*```) in the above are upsampled to a nearby higher rate to make it fit in this computational structure.
 Hence, there is no efficiency advantage of using these derived rates.
 Please note that these are rates supported by the decoding model and might not be necesarily supported by the SDR hardware.
+In recent versions of AIS-catcher you can use the SOX library for downsampling which does not impose restrictions on the sampling rate, as long as it is above 96K.

 ## Special topics